nikkhilpareek/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms
 This Repository is the home of all the pieces of code I have written or I will be writing during my journey to learn Data Structures and Algorithms. <br> Platforms Used for Practice - Coding Ninjas & Leetcode.

-> Questions Marked with '*' are from Leetcode <br>
+> Questions Marked with '*' are from Leetcode. <br>
-> Unmarked Questions are from Coding Ninjas.
+> Unmarked Questions are from Coding Ninjas. <br>
+> Questions solved with more than one approach have descriptions about approaches with them.

 ## Day - 1
 Topics: Selection Sort, Insertion Sort, Bubble Sort